ProtectUK publication date

 What does this mean for business and the Public?

 Businesses and members of the public play a vital role in alerting the authorities to suspicious activity preceding a terrorist attack.
-This can include sightings of UAVs in the vicinity of government, military, sensitive or high-profile sites, such as the Houses of Parliament or Balmoral Castle.
+This can include sightings of UAVs in the vicinity of government, military, sensitive or high-profile sites such as the Houses of Parliament or Buckingham Palace.

 Further advice can be found here: